abdelrahmanali6/Timer/README.md

-This is a simple Timer project.
+This is a Timer project.

 It calculates the time till you stop the timer.
 There are 3 end points, They are GET requests.